icao/icao/README.md

 ## 🤓 About Me

+My name is César Aparicio, I am Mexican and currently reside in Mexico City.

+I am a Front End Developer, I have passion for implementing modern UI 💗, especially innovative.
+Curiosity encourages me to be in continuous learning and led me to find an area in web development 🐱‍💻, in which I decided to commit my talent 🐱‍🏍.

-- 🤖 In my spare time I collaborate with open source projects.
+In my spare time I collaborate with open source projects 🤖.
+I have not yet had the opportunity to collaborate in a big one, only in personal projects.

 ## 👾 Technologies that i know and like